stray-e/Python-Keylogger/README.md

 # Python-Keylogger

 # How to install

+# First
-# First, install python (with pip)
+ Install python (with pip)
+# Two
-# Open a command prompt and type "pip install pynput"
+ Open a command prompt and type "pip install pynput"